-This approach to synthesis aims to compare the 'official' intervention theory and what goes on in practice.
-It is a particularly useful framework for analysis if the intervention under review has a clear legislative or regulatory foundation.
+Synthesis to compare official expectations with actual practice intervention under review has a clear legislative or regulatory foundation.
 Criminal justice programmes often carry such a birthright, and this analytic strategy is used to supplement the 'implementation chain' synthesis carried out in the Megan's Law example in Chapter 5.
 The theory to be tested is drawn quite directly from the legislative documents and mission statements underpinning the law.
 Note, incidentally, that this 'formal theory versus informal practice' motif is a characteristic of many primary studies, for example, investigations of service delivery in health and care settings (Shaw et al., 2004).
 Thus raw materials for this style of review are often plentiful.